CIDgravity/cidg-docs/content/en/storage-providers/get-started/setup-connector/index.md

 ---
-title: "Setup CIDgravity connector"
+title: "Setup CIDgravity connectivity"
-description: "This guide outlines the essential steps required to configure the CIDgravity connector in conjunction with a Boost node."
+description: "This guide outlines the essential steps required to configure CIDgravity in conjunction with the market node (Curio-market, boost, dropplet)."
-lead: "To communicate with CIDgravity, a connector needs to be deployed on the miner markets node (boost / dropplet)."
+lead: "To communicate with CIDgravity, a connector needs to be deployed on the miner markets node (boost / dropplet).
+Curio is natively integrating with CIDgravity, the CIDgravity connector is not needed."
 draft: false
 images: []
 menu: